Linking the brightest stellar streams with the accretion history of Milky Way-like galaxies: Summary and Conclusions

 Looking at the BSPs infall mass, we find a wide range of masses with values with $9.5 \lesssim$ $\log_{10} M_{\rm tot}/M_\odot \lesssim 11.5$ in total mass and $7.5 \lesssim$ $\log_{10}M_{*}/M_\odot \lesssim 10.5$ in stellar mass.
 This represents a variation of 2 and 3 dex in total and stellar mass, respectively.
 A comparison between surviving and destroyed BSPs shows that surviving BSPs are less massive at any given $t_{\rm infall}$ and have been accreted later at any given $M_{\rm tot}$.
 We find that brighter streams tend be associated with more massive BSPs.
 Indeed, there is a correlation between the BSPs infall mass and $t_{\rm infall}$, such that more massive progenitors tend to be accreted at later times.
 However, we showed that this is not simply due to the fact that close to $z=0$ galaxies are more likely to accrete more massive substructures.
 Indeed, we find that haloes that have relatively low mass BSPs accreted at earlier times have accreted other satellites up to 1 dex more massive than the BSPs, and at similar times.
-These more massive and luminous satellites are rapidly disrupted due to dynamical friction and their debris has had more time to efficiently phase mix.
-As a result, in such halos the brightest streams are associated with less massive (but still luminous) satellites that can continue orbiting their host for longer periods.
+Due to their larger internal velocity dispersion, debris from these more massive and luminous satellites are more rapidly phase-mixed.
+Furthermore, dynamical friction acts more efficiently on these more massive and luminous halos.
+As a result, they are more rapidly disrupted compared to lower mass halos accreted at similar times.
+In such cases, the brightest streams can be associated with less massive (but still luminous) galaxies that can continue orbiting their host, and realising debris, for longer periods.
 Finally, we also show that, for most of the cases, BSPs are not the dominant contributors to the accreted stellar halo, even though they are always significant contributors; i.e. part of the subset of satellites that contribute over 90 percent of the accreted stellar halo mass.
+Our work thus complements the information that can be obtained from stellar halos regarding the accretion history of late-type MW-mass galaxies \citep[e.g.,][]{2016ApJ...821....5D,2018NatAs...2..737D, 2019MNRAS.485.2589M}, namely the dominant accretion event, by adding extra information provided by the stellar streams.